theyosh/TerrariumPI/docs/_tabs/hardware.md

 ### Power saving
 Some GPIO sensors can benefit from using power saving.
 A good example is the analog/digital moisture sensor YTXX - TODO: Make link to actual sensor

+Power management works that you connect the red (power) wire of the sensor to a GPIO pin, which will be put to high so that the sensor get powered.
+After 0.25 sec a measurement is taken, and afterwards the power to the sensor is shutdown.

-When you want to enable power saving, just enter an extra GPIO pin number to the address seperated by a comma.
+When you want to enable power saving just enter an extra GPIO pin number, where the RED power cable is connected to, to the address seperated by a comma.
 <br />Ex: `[GPIO Readout pin],[GPIO power saving pin]`

+**remark:** Not all sensors will work with power management.

 ### Analog sensors
 ![RaspIO Analog Zero](/assets/img/RasPiO-Analog-Zero.webp){: style="max-width: 200px" .right}